x7upLime/andrewdomain/content/posts/a_brief_story_of_hier.md

 ## compliance

-I think I should start by making very clear that a Linux-based system is an animal of its own kind.
+I think I should start by making it very clear that a Linux-based system is an animal of its own kind.
-Linux distibutions are not conventional UNIX(SUS-compliant) or POSIX or whatever kind of systems.
+Linux distributions are not conventional UNIX(SUS-compliant) or POSIX or whatever kind of systems.
 **They're just Linux systems**.

-Linux systems pick only the best/most fitted aspects of each specification, and incorporates it, while not being 100% compliant with the whole.. maybe sometimes compliance is optionally added ecc...
-But as a general rule each Linux distro could very easily be very different from the others.
+Linux systems pick only the best/most fitted aspects of each specification and incorporate it, while not being 100% compliant with the whole.. maybe sometimes compliance is optionally added etc...
+But as a general rule, each Linux distro could very easily be very different from the others.

-The whole ecosystem of linux distros is kept together thanks to **some conventions**, that can be more or less technically enforced, that then become standards.
+The whole ecosystem of Linux distros is kept together thanks to **some conventions**, that can be more or less technically enforced, which become standards.
 So that in the meantime there is plenty of room for each one to express their own idea on how the system should work.

 ### man 7 hier

-One example of an almost-standardized aspect of linux distros that kinda survived during the years, is the **FHS (Filesystem Hierarchy Standard)** that is maintained by the Linux Foundation.
+One example of an almost-standardized aspect of Linux distros that kinda survived over the years, is the **FHS (Filesystem Hierarchy Standard)** that is maintained by the Linux Foundation.

 The FHS describes the purpose of each path in your filesystem,